 Oral Health Care’s Crucial Role in Health and Well-Being

 The evidence is clear: many people with Medicare face significant barriers to accessing the dental care they need.
 Nearly half of Medicare beneficiaries (47%) do not have dental coverage and are therefore responsible for the entire cost of all routine dental services.
 As a result, many forego dental care.
-About 17 million individuals with traditional Medicare (44%) did not see a dentist in the past year.1 Doing without dental care is an issue that disproportionately impacts certain demographic groups within traditional Medicare—including people from Black/African American and Hispanic/Latino communities, beneficiaries with low incomes, and people who live in rural areas (see Figure).
+About 17 million individuals with traditional Medicare (44%) did not see a dentist in the past year.1 Doing without dental care is an issue that disproportionately impacts certain demographic groups within traditional Medicare—including people from Black/African American and Hispanic/Latino communities, beneficiaries with low incomes, and people who live in rural areas (see graphic below).

 Source: AARP Public Policy Institute’s analysis of the 2019 Medicare Current Beneficiary Survey (MCBS).

 And when older adults do get dental care, those services are often expensive.
 The average person with traditional Medicare who uses dental services spends $940 out-of-pocket each year and one in 10 spends at least $2,135.